-Washington law is good
+Washington law is fine and good

-- Washington has a well developed and well maintained corporate law
+- Washington has a well developed and well maintained corporate law.

 - Although Washington State doesn’t have Chancery Courts (special courts dedicated to handling just corporate disputes), and Washington doesn’t have as long a line of judicial precedent as Delaware, for a startup this isn’t a big deal.
 Washington courts regularly look to Delaware precedent for persuasive opinion when appropriate.
 There are nuanced differences between the two state’s laws, but they are substantially similar.